CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/74be5e64-d950-45c2-aa4e-92242ea6f9ae" height="60%" width="60%"/>
 </p>
 <p>
 While the other VM resets, head on over to Domain Controller and navigate to "Active Directory Users and Computers" select "example.com" then "Computers" and ensure that "Client" is within the Organizational Unit.
 If it is, then you have successfully added Client to the Domain.
-Next time you login to client you will use john_admin.
+Next time you login to Client you will use john_admin.
 </p>
 <p>
 <h4>Credentials</h4>